tanaypratap/ama/README.md

 ## About me

-**Engineer at Micorosft**.
+**Engineer at Microsoft**.
 Rewriting and revamping Microsoft's fastest growing app: Microsoft Teams.
 Works on **React, Typescript**, Redux, NodeJS, Apollo and **GraphQL** day in and out.
 Crazy about web performance!
 Checkout [https://tanaypratap.com](https://tanaypratap.com) for more.
 I write blogs, give talks at meetups, speak at conferences and teach newbies on [Youtube](https://youtube.com/tanaypratap).
 I keep on learning new stuff from internet, work and life, simplify it and pay it forward!

 ## How will I know when my question is answered?